SushsaviG/sushma/RoutingInAsp.Net.md

 ## Routing in ASP.NET
  - Routing is a process through which the application matches any incoming URL path and execute the corresponding action methods of ASP.net MVC.
  - Routing is a pattern matching system that is responsible for mapping incoming browser requests to specified MVC controller actions.
- - routing engine uses the route table for matching the incoming request.
+ - Routing engine uses the route table for matching the incoming request.
  - Route config file is used for adding route rules.
  - We invoke a RegisterRoutes methods in the App_Start() method.